Füsun Sayek

-Sayek was diagnosed with breast cancer, however, she neglected in treating the disease, which resulted in its advancement.
-She died in Ankara on October 15, 2006.
-She was survived by her spouse İskender Sayek (born 1944), an academic of general surgery, and daughter Selin Sayek Böke (born 1972), an economist and politician from the Republican People's Party (CHP).
+Sayek was diagnosed with breast cancer, however, she neglected treating the disease, which resulted in its advancement.
+She died in Ankara on 15 October 2006.
 She was buried at her spouse's hometown in İskenderun.

 In her honor, Ankara Medical Association holds annually "Dr. Füsun Sayek Medical Education Meeting" (Dr. Füsun Sayek Tıp Eğitimi Buluşması) on the National Doctors' Day.
 The "Füsun Sayek Healthcare and Education Development Association" (Füsun Sayek Sağlık ve Eğitim Geliştirme Derneği) organizes diverse events in the "Sayek House" at Arsuz, Hatay every year in summer.